sdht0/coursera-downloader/README.md

 Limitations
 -----------
-* Initially it will download all the lectures from the beginning.
+* Initially it downloads all the lectures from the beginning.
 * It does not resume incomplete downloads.

 License